Getting Started with PDFEncrypt and PDFDecrypt

 The following code shows how to decrypt a certificate-encrypted PDF document:

 Alternatively, set the decryption certificate within your RecipientInfo event handler, and the component will decrypt the document all the same.
-Like in the Password event, the Available parameter may come in handy in determining whether the component already possesses the necessary decryption certificate.
+Like in the Password event, the Available parameter may come in handy when determining whether the component already possesses the necessary decryption certificate.
 The information published by the other parameters in the event (i.e., Issuer, SerialNumber, and SubjectKeyIdentifier) may also be useful for determining which decryption certificate should be used.

 We appreciate your feedback.
 If you have any questions, comments, or suggestions about this article please contact our support team at support@nsoftware.com.